wildfly/quickstart/README.md

             file:///home/username/Quickstarts/jboss-eap-6.0-quickstarts
 3. Configure the Maven user settings.
-    * _Note:This is the recommended approach and is required if you are running the quickstarts in JBoss Developer Studio._
     * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
 For example:

             For Linux or Mac:   ~/.m2/settings.xml
             For Windows: \Documents and Settings\USER_NAME\.m2\settings.xml or \Users\USER_NAME\.m2\settings.xml
     * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
     * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.

-4. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/example-settings.xml` to every Maven command.
-    * _Note: This only valid only when you run the quickstarts using the command line._
-    * The following is an example of a deployment passing the Maven settings using the command line:

-            mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

 <a id="as7mavenconfig"></a>